Former Subiaco Councillor | Certified Financial Planner | WA Party Convenor

 I am very fond of Subiaco’s unique heritage with welcoming verandahs, chimney rooftops and urban tree canopy, even our trees have their own history and heritage.

-I not fond of “tissue box” and “shipping container” additions to existing homes and buildings.
+I not fond of architecture that mimics “tissue box” and “shipping container” as additions to existing homes and buildings.
 I think Subiaco’s character and heritage architecture should be a mimic of what we already have.
 Why mimic a tissue box or a shipping container when there’s so much heritage and character to choose from?

 Without the will of the people right across Perth, councils including Subiaco would have been amalgamated into much larger councils like Stirling and Joondalup.
 Mayor Heather Henderson and I worked together to represent Subiaco to let its electors have their say on amalgamations.